- School Life

 The following required documents must be submitted in their entirety by the closing date for applications (unless otherwise indicated):

-The following optional supporting documents must be submitted in their entirety by the closing date for applications. (unless otherwise indicated):
+The following optional supporting documents must be submitted prior to the interview to be accepted:

 The non-refundable application fee is $100.
 Cheques can be made to St. Paul’s High School and should be submitted with the Application Form.
-If the application fee is prohibitive, please contact Tasha Lagasse at (204) 831-2312 or by email.
+If the application fee is prohibitive, please contact Amanda Camara at (204) 831-2327 or by email.

 All students applying for grade 9 and grade 10 must write an entrance test.
 The entrance test is a 2.5-hour, primarily multiple-choice test that is designed to assess the ability of students in mathematics, English reading, comprehension, and writing.
 Applicants are offered a choice of two possible dates for writing the test.
 To register for one of the entrance tests, simply indicate your preference in the designated area on the first page of the Application Form.